 Bring It On, Huxley, Dean of 'Veterinary School'.
 Exposing the Realities of Your 'School' Is the Hill I've Chosen to Die on.
 So It's the Courage of My Convictions vs the Size of Your Legal Budget.

-Today, in response to my continued efforts to prise from Massey University's Legal and Governance department, my dog Harry's full (versus "summarised" and redacted) clinical records - and finally giving the institution until close of business today to indicate that they will do as legally required under Principle 6 of the Privacy Act 2020 - the Dean of the Veterinary School panicked and brought in the Big Legal Guns.
+Today, in response to my continued efforts to prise from Massey University's Legal and Governance department, my dog Harry's FULL (versus "summarised" and redacted) clinical records - and finally giving the institution until close of business today to indicate that they will do as legally required under Principle 6 of the Privacy Act 2020 - the Dean of the Veterinary School panicked and brought in the Legal Big Guns.

 Before I treat readers to this afternoon's email exchange with Mr Jon Huxley (which I reproduce at the bottom of this article), it is incumbent upon me to alert all prospective students of Mr Huxley's veterinary school (and those prospective students' funders), to the apparent vacuum of basic veterinary, clinical and legislative knowledge at the top of the tree.